psecio/websecio/_posts/2013/12/2013-12-06__Iniscan-Security-Best-Practices-phpini-Scanner.md

 ...and more.
 It's also what lets you load in external extensions and configure settings for more specific areas like session handling, regular expressions, mail server configuration and various database extensions.
 You can pretty easily see the importance of this file, and having the wrong settings for the options inside could leave some pretty big gaps in the security of your application.

+> One thing to point out here - there's an option you can compile into the PHP installation (`with-config-file-scan-dir`) that points at another directory and loads all of the `*.ini` files it files there looking for PHP settings.
+It does this after the main `php.ini`, so there's always the chance it could overwrite some of the main settings.

-Don't get me wrong, there's lots of things you can do at the application level that can help increase the security of your application - things that can't be done with configuration settings.
+Don't get me wrong, there's lots of things you can do at the application code level that can help increase the security of your application - things that can't be done easily with configuration settings.
 When you talk about `php.ini` security, though, you're looking at something a bit more fundamental.
-There's a lot of places even in the default configuration file where you could be leaving yourself open and not even knowing it.
-There's lots of articles out there that make some good suggestions about what settings to disable or reasonable levels for other options, but there didn't seem to be one place that had both up-to-date information and most of it gathered in one place.
+There's a lot of places, even in the default configuration file that PHP ships with, where you could be leaving yourself open to potential abuse and not even know it.
+There's lots of articles out there that make some good suggestions about what settings to disable and reasonable levels for other options, but there didn't seem to be one place that had both up-to-date information.

+> I have to give a shout-out to [Ed Finkler](http://twitter.com/funkatron) for breaking the ground on this in his original concept - [PHPSecInfo](phpsecinfo.com).
+His tool is a PHP utility you could drop into your web application and visually tell where the pain points where.
+The HTML is color-coded according to pass/fail status and gives a bit more information about the issue as well as recommendations for good setting values.
+Unfortunately, it hasn't been updated in a while, but it's still a useful tool.
+Just be careful if you use it - it can provide a *lot* of information disclosure to those accessing your site.
+It's *not* recommended for regular use in production, but could be useful during initial configuration and setup.

-As I mentioned, I was gathering up all of the `php.ini`-related security information I could find for an article, but decided on a different path.
-Instead of just writing an article, I decided to make something more useful to the average user that would apply the lessons I'd been learning about secure PHP configuration.
+As I mentioned, I gathered up all of the `php.ini`-related security information I could find for an article and decided to be a bit more practical about it too.
+Instead of just writing an article, I decided to make something more useful to the average user that would apply the lessons about secure PHP server-side configuration outside of any framework or application platform.
 So, I created the [Iniscan](https://github.com/psecio/iniscan) tool - a command line utility you can run against your `php.ini` file and have it advise you about some of the best practices when it comes to securing your application on this foundational level.

 #### Iniscan - an Overview